-The place is pure pandemonium as the baker’s assistants roll out new baked confections and the customers surge on the carts often grabbing the warm pastries before they even make it to the shelves.Standard procedure is to grab a tray and a set of tongs and select your sugar rush for the day.
-Upstairs is the cookie shop plus a ‘museum’ of speciality cakes.Wedding cakes abound.The biggest one!
+The place is pure pandemonium as the baker’s assistants roll out new baked confections and the customers surge on the carts grabbing the warm pastries before they even make it to the shelves.Standard procedure is to grab a tray and a set of tongs and select your sugar rush for the day.
+Upstairs is the cookie shop plus what one site describes as ‘a museum of sugar’.
+There are all sorts of speciality cakes for all occasions and it really should be recommended as one of Mexico City’s sights!Wedding cakes abound.The biggest one!

-This was our breakfast selection at La Vasconia on Day 1 in Mexico City: an almond/chocolate croissant, a fig Danish, a custard/jam Danish, and a nut twist.Another bakery worth mentioning is Esperanza, a local Mexico City chain with a great selection of pastries, coffee, sandwiches and juice at slightly lower prices than the two others mentioned here.
+This is my favourite place for breakfast in the city.
+Our breakfast selection at La Vasconia on Day 1 was an almond/chocolate croissant, a fig Danish, a custard/jam Danish, and a nut twist.Another bakery worth mentioning is Esperanza, a local Mexico City chain with a great selection of pastries, coffee, sandwiches and juice at slightly lower prices than the two others mentioned here.
 There is seating here if you decide to eat in but it’s a tad uncomfortable and not designed to encourage lingering.